Centre for Hearing Impaired Facilities

 To encourage links with the Deaf community, CHI students are invited to take part in special events including Deaf Sports Australia activities, National Week of Deaf People, Deaf Camps organised by Deaf Can:Do and the End of Year Christmas Picnic.

-Students with bilateral hearing loss verified by audiologists and who have been recommended as eligible by a department’s sensory panel can enrol into the centre.
+Students with bilateral hearing loss verified by audiologists and who have been recommended as eligible by the Department’s sensory panel can enrol into the centre.

 Please see the Centre for Hearing Impaired Enrolment page for further information.